BeeSeseu/SteamCMD-CollectionDownloadScript/README.md

 # SteamCMD-CollectionDownloadScript
-Wrote it so I don't need to download every single file from SteamCMD Collections for GOG Game :|
+Wrote it so I don't need to download every single file from Steam Workshop Collections for GOG Game :|
 It's VERY simple script so do not expect much.

 1. Download SteamCMD from official site; put both SteamCMD and Workshop Collection Downloader in the same directory.